mskordal/my-sel4-projects/projects/hello/README.md

 # run the initialization script for x86 64bit and make it a QEMU simulation
 ../init-build.sh  -DPLATFORM=x86_64 -DSIMULATION=TRUE
+# or equivalently to simulate on an Aarch64 machine
+../init-build.sh -DPLATFORM=qemu-arm-virt -DSIMULATION=TRUE

 # build the project
 ninja